vestrel00/contacts-android/docs/async/async-execution-coroutines.md

 ## Using `withContext` extensions

-To perform an query, insert, update, and delete **in order (sequential)** outside the main UI thread,
+To perform a query, insert, update, and delete **in order (sequential)** outside the main UI thread,

 ```kotlin
 launch {